ebekort/BrainTumorMRIClassification/README.md

 python manage.py runserver
 ```

-Django will automatically return the url, the server is running at which would be http://127.0.0.1:8000/ if ran locally.
+Django will automatically return the url of the server, which would be http://127.0.0.1:8000/ if ran locally.
 The api can be be accessed through a post request with one key-value pair in the form data, key: image.
 This can done via curl or postman

 Curl:
 ```